Gas Station Loans

 Main Challenges Getting a Gas Station Loan:

 - Because many gas and convenience store customers pay for their purchases in cash, it may be difficult to fully document and prove your total income.
 You will probably have to rely extensively on your tax returns in order to qualify.

-- Traditional banks typically will decline a loan if your business records demonstrate decreasing sales, low cash flow, or if you lack collateral or a significant
+- Traditional banks typically will decline a loan if your business records demonstrate decreasing sales, low cash flow, or if you lack collateral or a significant amount of managerial experience.

 - Your credit score is an important aspect of qualifying for a traditional loan, so if you have faced financial business challenges, it may impact your approval.

 - Traditional bank loans will typically be for a term of 20 years and carry a balloon payment clause at the 5 year mark or the half-way point (year 10) of the loan.
 Having a balloon payment may mean you will have to refinance the loan before its paid off and deal with another round of associated closing costs.

 If your business is new or a start-up, approval can be almost impossible to get.
 According to Foxbusiness.com, many banks turn away requests for a start-up loan because they require three years of business financial data to be provided.